Efficient Uniform Negative Edge Weights: Empirical evaluation

-Between $2n \le \tau \le 3n$ MCMC steps, we observe a sharp transition from no runs achieving coverage, to all runs completing successfully.
-For $\tau \gtrapprox 6n$, the number of MCMC runs to coverage perfectly matches the exact sampler.
-Comparing $n=8$ and $n=16$, we see a slight increase in runs-until-coverage that is consistent with a mixing time of $\Theta(m \log m)$ where $n = m$ on the $n$-cycle.
+Between $2n \le \tau \le 3n$ steps, we observe a sharp transition from no runs achieving coverage, to all runs completing successfully for both chains.
+Observe that $\norej$ reaches coverage slightly earlier than $\rej$ since the MCMC steps of $\rej$ contains both successes and rejections while $\norej$ by design has only successful rounds.
+This provides strong evidence, at least on the $n$-cycle, that $\rej$ and $\norej$ display a similar convergence rate.
+Comparing $n=8$ and $n=16$, we see a slight increase in runs-until-coverage that is consistent with a mixing time of $\Theta(n \log n)$.

-\paragraph*{Weight distribution} The coverage experiment suffers from a runtime exponential in $n$.
-To give some indication of the mixing time for the previous graph sizes ($n = \num{10000}$) and integer $\wInt = [-100, 100]$, we consider the distribution of weights after some MCMC steps starting from the two initial configurations \textsc{Zero} (all weights are 0) and \textsc{Maximum} (all weights are 100).

-As seen in \cref{fig:cycledist}, the MCMC quickly converges to a nearly uniform distribution of weights over $\wInt$ within $5n$ to $10n$ steps.
-Extrapolating from the previous experiment, this observation is again consistent with a mixing time of $\mathcal{O}(n\log n)$ on the $n$-cycle~$C_n$.